Recent Advancements in Automated Data Extraction

 IN DEPTH: How to rapidly build secure data extraction solutions with Cake

-The technology that powers it: AI, ML, OCR, and NLP
+The technology that makes it work: AI, ML, OCR, and NLP

 So, how does a computer learn to read an invoice like a human?
 It’s a combination of powerful technologies working together.
 The core engine is often artificial intelligence (AI) and machine learning (ML), which act as the system's brain.
 These technologies learn to identify patterns from data, getting smarter and more precise with every document they process.
 To handle scanned documents or images, optical character recognition (OCR) steps in to convert pictures of text into machine-readable characters.
 Finally, natural language processing (NLP) helps the software understand the context and meaning behind the words, so it knows that "Due Date" is a date and "Amount Owed" is a currency value.